mincong-h/mincong-h.github.io/_posts/2018-09-14-maven-resources-plugin-understanding.md

 `testResources` and `copy-resources`.
 The 3 variations only differ in how the resource and output directory elements are specified or defaulted.
 In this post, I'll show you these goals and some common use-cases of this plugin.

+The source code is available on GitHub: [mincong-h/maven-resources-pluin-demo][git].

 ## Resource Directories